tourstream/tstr-crs-adapter/README.md

 ###### ... in CETS

+_precondition:_

-_precondition:_ the CETS application is started
+* the CETS application is started

-You have to open the "browser view" (basically via an external search) - than you can drag'n'drop the test file directly into that view.
+You have to open the "browser view" in CETS (basically via an external search) - than you can drag'n'drop the test file directly into that view.

 ###### ... in Merlin

+_precondition:_

-_precondition:_ the Sabre portal "ShopHolidays" is open, the Merlin mask is visible and the import is enabled
+* the Sabre portal "ShopHolidays" is open
+* the Merlin mask is visible
+* the import is enabled

 Open the test file in parallel to the Merlin mask in another Tab.

 ###### ... in myJack / Jack+

+_precondition:_

-_precondition:_ the Bewotec application (myJack/Jack+) is open, the Expert mask is visible
+* the Bewotec application (myJack/Jack+) is open
+* the Expert mask is visible
+* the bewotec data bridge is served somewhere (serve it locally via `npm run serve-bridge`)

 Open the test file in parallel to the Expert mask in a browser.

+Be aware that the data transfer to the Bewotec application needs up to 10 seconds.

+###### ... in TOSI

+_precondition:_ the TOSI mask is open

+Open the test file in parallel to the TOSI mask in a browser.

 ## You have questions or problems with the implementation?